Failedex/SniriFX/README.md

 ## About

-An impractical sway script that mimics the scrollable-tiling behavior of [Niri](https://github.com/YaLTeR/niri), including the animations.
+SniriFX is an impractical sway script that mimics the scrollable-tiling behavior of [Niri](https://github.com/YaLTeR/niri), including the animations.

 SniriFX is a rewrite of [citsfsip](https://github.com/Failedex/citsfsip), but includes a much more complicated tiling system.
 Although it has cleaner code and fewer bugs than it's predecessor, I would still consider it impractical and not fit for normal usage.